pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/07-ambiguity-without-exit.md

 Completion surfaces differ in their regulatory efficiency.

 Feedback-coupled completion surfaces provide micro-gap feedback that allows discharge to be titrated in real time.
 Human objects capable of attentive presence, listening, or minimal response function in this way.
-Subtle cues—timing, acknowledgment, posture, silence—signal whether load is dissipating or persists.
+Subtle cues such (as timing, acknowledgment, posture, silence) signal whether load is dissipating or persists.
 Completion can therefore be adjusted, extended, or terminated precisely when discharge is achieved.

 Feedback-independent completion surfaces lack such corrective signals.
 Fictional objects, symbolic anchors, imagined figures, or purely repetitive activities do not provide confirmation of termination.
 Completion in these contexts is blind.
 Relief must be inferred rather than detected, often leading to repetition, ritualization, or escalation in an attempt to approximate discharge.